teruki-i/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis
 ## Overview
 In this analysis, I used four different resampling algorithms and two ensemble algorithms to predict credit risk based on user credit card data.
 The data was split into training and testing sets to train each model and then to test how well each model can predict credit risk.
+The performance of each algorithm was asssessed based on accuracy, precision, and recall.

+Based on their performances, I made a recommendation as to which algorithm should be used in order to predict credit risk.

 All models were created with a random state of 1.

 ## Results
 The results for each model was as following